Our Unique Model

 The GLN model has five pillars:

 Our Teachers: we engage, recruit and train highly capable and motivated native speakers who volunteer their time to teach their language and share their culture with our community.
 Read more about our Teaching Fellowship

 Our Organizational Volunteers: we engage talented individuals from our community who volunteer their time to support our operations – from program development to marketing and fundraising.
 See our people.

 Our Communicative Approach: we create a comfortable environment where learners and teachers collaborate as learning partners.
 We develop learners’ communicative competence by facilitating communicative contexts in the classroom.
 Read more about our approach in subsequent tabs

-Our Pricing Model: we use an innovative pricing model: for a 12-class semester of language learning (24 hours of in-class instruction), our students place a $80 non-refundable registration fee and a $120 deposit.
-The deposit is refundable if learners miss no more than two out of the twelve classes.
-That means a 24-hour semester-long GLN language class can cost as little as $80.
+Our Pricing Model: we use an innovative pricing model: for a 6-12 week semester of language learning (12-24 hours of in-class instruction), our students pay a small one-time fee of $200.
+Half that amount is refundable if learners have good attendance (miss no more than two out of the twelve classes, or one out of eleven or less classes).
+That means a 24-hour semester-long GLN language class can cost as little as $100.

 Our Partners: GLN classes meet in various locations in the Washington, DC-metro area.
 We collaborate with organizations who espouse diversity and multiculturalism and support our mission by hosting our classes.
 Read more about our partner network.